apache/dolphinscheduler/docs/docs/en/guide/metrics/metrics.md

   failure.
 * dolphinscheduler_process_instance_success_count: Indicates the number of process has been successful.
 * dolphinscheduler_process_instance_stop_count: Indicates the number of process has been stopped.
+* dolphinscheduler_process_instance_failover_count: Indicates the number of process has been failed over.

 ### Task Metrics